Processing Your Payment

 While it's a turbulent time for small cinemas, some Maine venues are getting an unexpected off-season boost from screenings of a new, independent feature film set on the midcoast and shot at several locations in the state.

-“The Ghost Trap" is a drama based the eponymous novel by K. Stephens, about a young lobsterman forced to choose between right and wrong when his girlfriend suffers a traumatic head injury and a rival lobstering family sabotages his gear.
+“The Ghost Trap" is a drama based on the eponymous novel by K. Stephens, about a young lobsterman forced to choose between right and wrong when his girlfriend suffers a traumatic head injury and a rival lobstering family sabotages his gear.

 The film, released Nov.
 1 on streaming platforms and select theaters, is doing well in small cinemas across the state where the story takes place.